Is there a way to practice before the elimination rounds?

 What is the Challenge Phase?

-How will I know if I have advanced to Round 2 of the Google Code Jam?
+How will I know if I have advanced the next round of the Google Code Jam?

-As soon as the Testing Phase has been completed, the advancers to Round 2 will be posted here.
+As soon as the Testing Phase has been completed, the advancers to the next round will be posted here.
 In addition, an email will be sent to all participants indicating whether or not each has advanced.

 Questions not addressed here should be directed to firstname.lastname@example.org.

-To find out more detailed information about the Google Code Jam 2004, including a list of the prizes, please read the Terms and Conditions.
+To find out more detailed information about the Google Code Jam 2006, please read the Terms and Conditions.